 - A 20 per cent increase in Chuuk State revenue since 2009 through the help of an Australian adviser working to address tax compliance issues.

-- The placement of an ODA Advisor within the Office of Statistics, Budget and Economic Management, Overseas Development Assistance and Compact Management (SBOC), supported the development and ratification of the Overseas Development Assistance Policy which aims to strategically improve the use of donor financial resources in FSM.
+- The placement of an ODA Advisor within the Office of Statistics, Budget and Economic Management, Overseas Development Assistance and Compact Management (SBOC), who supported the development and ratification of the Overseas Development Assistance Policy to help FSM improve the development effectiveness of donor financial resources.

 - The updating of FSM’s Environmental Protection Act.
 Australian aid also supported the implementation of the new Act through specialist volunteer placements in State environmental protection agencies.

 - 54 Australian scholarship awardees from FSM having completed tertiary studies in Australia and the region since 1996.